 The signal to noise ratio helps in reducing fluctuations in the output parameter tensile strength.
 In this research work, the tensile strength is the most significant output parameter, that evaluates the quality of joints.
-The optimum parameters has been optimized by using "Larger is better" criteria.
-The following equation helps in identifying SN ratio
+The optimum parameters have been optimized by using "Larger is better" criteria.
+The following equation helps in identifying SN ratio.

-$S/N = -10\log(\Sigma(1/Y2)/n)$
+SN Ratio = $$-(10\log(\Sigma(1/N^2)/x))$$